Roxette discography

 Roxette's fourth studio album Tourism was recorded in multiple studios during the "Join the Joyride!
 Tour", which saw them performing to over 1.7 million people worldwide.
 The record performed well internationally, selling six million copies worldwide, but failed to replicate the success of previous albums in North America.
 1994's Crash!
 Boom!
 Bang! was followed by greatest hits collection Don't Bore Us, Get to the Chorus! in 1995, which both sold in excess of five million copies worldwide.
 A compilation of Spanish-language re-recordings titled Baladas en Español was issued in Spanish-speaking territories in 1996.
 Studio albums Have a Nice Day and Room Service were released in 1999 and 2001, respectively, and were both commercially successful throughout Europe.

 Fredriksson was diagnosed with a brain tumour in 2002, resulting in a period of inactivity for the duo.
 They briefly reunited to record two new songs for A Collection of Roxette Hits: Their 20 Greatest Songs! in 2006, before reforming in 2009 and embarking on "The Neverending World Tour".
-Their studio albums from 1986–2001 were re-mastered and re-released in September 2009, featuring previously released bonus tracks.
+Their studio albums from 1986 to 2001 were re-mastered and re-released in September 2009, featuring previously released bonus tracks.
 Eighth studio album Charm School came in 2011, with Travelling following a year later.
 Their tenth and final studio album, Good Karma, was issued in 2016.
-A thirtieth anniversary edition of Look Sharp! was released in 2018, containing a bonus disc of demos.
+The band began releasing 30th anniversary editions of their studio albums in 2018, with Look Sharp! followed by Joyride in 2022 and Tourism in 2023.
 Fredriksson died in 2019 as a result of complications stemming from her 2002 cancer diagnosis.
 The band released an album of outtakes titled Bag of Trix on the first anniversary of her death; it was released in dedication to her.